 ‘In teaching the music of Bach, Hsin-Yun Huang has a different approach to analysis the pieces compared with my teacher in university.
 Both approaches offer me different perspectives to understand Bach’s music which is helpful for my music learning journey.’
 (Kaichun)

-By studying different methods of playing and analysing music, it benefits to improve the musical performance skills of young musicians.
-Meanwhile, for those young musicians who wish to be a teacher, learn different teaching approaches that not only can enrich their teaching style, but also can spread such useful methods for benefit more extensive range of students.
-It is also a way of broadening the job opportunities for emerging musicians.
+By studying different methods of playing and analysing music, young musicians improve their musical performance skills.
+Meanwhile, for those young musicians who wish to be a teacher, learning different teaching approaches not only enriches their teaching style, but also leads to spreading such useful methods for the benefit of a more extensive range of students.
+This is also a way of broadening the job opportunities for emerging musicians.

-Moreover, this research also found that teachers’ valuable personalities of inclusive and respectful affect young musicians unconsciously.
-Tutors of the YMCG maintain an open mind to different opinions and cultures of both brought about by outstanding peers and young participants.
+Moreover, this research also found that the young musicians valued the personalities of the teachers, how they were inclusive and respectful.
+This affected the participants unconsciously.
+In addition, tutors at the YMCG maintain an open mind to different opinions and cultures – brought about by both their outstanding peers and the young participants.

 ‘They [tutors] are all outstanding musicians in their specialise instrument and developed mature personalise teaching and performance style.
 I am very curious how they are so inclusive for others idea and to integrate all their teaching concepts together, then smoothly deliver to participants. […] Although we are nobody, tutors still embrace and happy to hear our opinions.’
 (Kaichun)